 Blocking Fat Absorption For Weight Management

 There are rumors that blocking fat absorption can help with weight management, precisely, weight loss.
-While this may be true, there are no real studies into it that may reveal side effects besides the negative impact of malabsorption.
+While this may make sense, there are no real studies into it that may reveal side effects besides the negative impact of malabsorption.

-First, when the body doesn’t absorb dietary fats, it causes symptoms such as diarrhea and general weight loss, which means you will lose weight, but that’s very unhealthy and can cause severe health issues.
+First, when the body doesn’t absorb dietary fats, it causes symptoms such as diarrhea and general weight loss, which means you will lose weight, but that’s an unhealthy way to lose it and can cause severe health issues.

 Another mechanism that aids weight loss through fat blocking is by use of drugs.
 The Food and Drug Administration approved a new class of anti-obesity drugs that work by blocking the body’s absorption of dietary fat, leading to weight loss.